Residence in Mexico

 Mandatory procedure for all Mexican residence visas

-Regardless of whether you want to apply for a Mexican residence visa for investment, retirement, or financial solvency, or for work, etc., etc.; whatever visa you want to apply for, remember that you can only do so if you are outside Mexico and by proceeding as follows:
+Regardless of whether you want to apply for a Mexican residence visa for investment, retirement, or financial solvency, or for work, etc., whatever visa you apply for, remember that you can only apply if you're outside Mexico and by following these steps:

-- Applying for a temporary residence visa (whatever type it is) at a Mexican embassy abroad (in a country other than Mexico, of course).
+• Applying for a temporary residence visa (whatever type it may be) at a Mexican embassy abroad (in a country other than Mexico, of course).

-- The process of exchanging the Multiple Migration Form with the temporary residence permit within 30 days of entering the country
+• The process for exchanging the Multiple Migration Form for a temporary residence permit within 30 days of entering the country.

-Once you understand this, which is the basis on which the entire process for requesting a residence permit in Mexico through any type of residence to which you can apply is based, then it is useful to read the rest of this page where the individual requirements of each type of visa to which you can apply for residence in Mexico are explained.
+Once you understand this, which is the basis of the entire process for applying for a residence permit in Mexico through any type of residency you may apply for, it is useful to read the rest of this page, which explains the individual requirements for each type of visa you may apply for to stay with a residency in Mexico.

-Finally, it is worth remembering that there is no longer an immediate permanent residence visa, but permanent residence is obtained as a consequence of requesting an initial provisional or temporary residence that lasts 3 or 4 years before being exchanged for permanent.
-This applies to all types of visa.
+Finally, it's worth remembering that there is no longer an immediate permanent residence visa; permanent residence is obtained by applying for an initial provisional or temporary residence permit that lasts three or four years before being converted to permanent.
+This applies to all types of visas.

-It is important to remember that submitting the required documents and requirements to the embassy does not mean the embassy agrees to issue the visa, which remains the sole decision of the consulate/embassy.
-Regardless of whether a visa is issued or denied, this procedure generates consular fees that must be paid prior to submitting the documents.
+It is important to remember that submitting the required documents and requirements to the embassy does not mean the embassy has agreed to issue the visa.
+Issuance of a visa remains the sole responsibility of the consulate/embassy.
+Regardless of whether a visa is issued or denied, this procedure will incur consular fees that must be paid prior to submitting the documents.

-The Mexican Embassy in Italy has provided an information leaflet to help you apply for your visa correctly.
+The Mexican Embassy in Italy has provided an informational brochure to help you apply for a visa correctly.

 Why move to Mexico and what advantages does it offer?